-Since the time the first vessel was placed on sea waters certain myths and common superstitions have developed and even observed.
-Even at ships armed with the most modern of technologies the sailors and the crew members continue to observe these superstitions and customs.
+Perhaps ever since the time the first vessel was placed on sea waters certain nautical myths and common superstitions of the sea developed over time.
+Even at ships armed with the most modern technologies the sailors and the crew members continue to observe these superstitions and customs.

-Some of the superstitions and customs are interesting and some unbelievable.
-Let us look and analyze some of these common superstitions:
+Some of these nautical myths and customs are interesting and some unbelievable.
+Let us look and analyze some of these common superstitions of the sea:

 The custom resorted to counter this belief was to place a naked woman on board.
 It was said that the naked lady would shame the waters and hence keep them calm and ward away any bad luck.

 The yellow fruit on board means bad luck, now, this is unbelievable!
 The basis for this belief can be attributed to two main reasons.
 Bananas were the main fruit over many cultures and a very popular fruit.
 Trade in this fruit thrived well in the 1700’s.
 Nearly every vessel that was lost in voyage had bananas on board.
 This could be one of the reasons.

 The second reason that could be attributed was that vessels carrying bananas traveled very fast.
 It was imperative for these vessels to reach their destination before the bananas rotted.
 This meant that no fish or very less fish being caught.

 The reason for bananas being considered as bad luck could be any of the above.

 #3 Black Cats, Dolphins and Swallows bring Luck:

 While the color black is associated with death a black cat is on board considered to bring good luck.
 This superstition is opposite to the belief regarding cats held on land.
 A pair of Dolphins sailing along the vessel are considered to bring good luck.